haldean/resume/resume.md

 January 2012 -- May 2012

 - Working with Yotam Gingold, advised by Eitan Grinspun.
+- Created [Annotate23D](https://github.com/haldean/annotate23d), an iPad app for human-friendly 3D modelling using sketches and annotations.

 ### Computer Science Department, Columbia University ###
 New York, NY